 Elizabeth committed suicide in November 2005, at the flat that she shared with her daughter, Destiny.
 Destiny, was well-known in London’s transsexual scene, and was an acquaintance of Boy George.
 She continued to live in her mother’s flat, until she was found strangled.

 Leon Fyle, 23, was convicted for the murder and jailed for 21 years in September 2010, but the Court of Appeal quashed the conviction the next April, and he was again found guilty at the retrial.
-He stole £350 found her and spend £250 of it on two sex workers at a brothel in Kings Cross the same night.
+He had stolen £350 found on her and spent £250 of it on two sex workers at a brothel in Kings Cross the same night.
 Det Insp Liz Baker pointed out that Fyle never showed any remorse.

 - “Tragic story of murdered transsexual, whose uncle was one of the Guildford Four”.
 Hampstead and Highgate Express.
 26 November 2009. www.hamhigh.co.uk/content/camden/hamhigh/news/story.aspx?brand=NorthLondon24&category=Newshamhigh&tBrand=northlondon24&tCategory=newshamhigh&itemid=WeED26%20Nov%202009%2016%3A32%3A18%3A477.